 I was a founding member of DramaWorks Interactive, a consulting firm that uses theater to help organizations overcome barriers to change and address communication issues through the enactment of their stories.

 Currently, I am a Theater Teacher in a middle school where I facilitate students transforming stories into plays.
-Or at least I used to.
 We’ll see what the Covid-19 school of the future looks like.

 I’ve performed and taught improv for over 30 years.